rossiniluca/web/_pages/teaching.md

 #### University of Milan
 * [Bayesian Analysis](https://www.unimi.it/it/corsi/insegnamenti-dei-corsi-di-laurea/2022/bayesian-analysis) at the Master's Data Science for Economics (DSE) from AY 2021/2022 to Present
 * [Business Statistics](https://www.unimi.it/it/corsi/insegnamenti-dei-corsi-di-laurea/2022/bayesian-analysis) at the Bachelor's Economics and Management from AY 2020/2021 to Present
+* [Probability and Statistics](https://www.unimi.it/it/corsi/insegnamenti-dei-corsi-di-laurea/2025/probability-and-statistics) at the Bachelor's Economics: behavior, data and policy from AY 2024/2025 to Present
-* [Statistics for Applied Ethology and Animal Welfare]() at the Postgraduate School of Applied Ethology and Animal Welfare in  Veterinary specialisation school for the AY 2021/2022
+* [Statistics for Applied Ethology and Animal Welfare]() at the Postgraduate School of Applied Ethology and Animal Welfare in  Veterinary specialization school for the AY 2021/2022

 #### SIdE, the Italian Econometric Association
 * [Network Econometrics](https://www.side-iea.it/events/courses/network-econometrics-2023) SiDE Summer School taught in Venice from AY 2020/2021